gpt-oss-20b · large language models

 Hardware Requirements for Running GPT-OSS-20B Locally

-OpenAI’s new ** GPT-OSS-20B** is a 21‐billion parameter open‐weight language model that offers state‐of‐the‐art reasoning ability in a comparatively compact form.
-Thanks to its ** Mixture‐of‐Experts (MoE)** design and aggressive quantization (MXFP4, ~4.25 bits per weight), GPT-OSS-20B packs down to only ~12–13 GB on disk, allowing it to fit in about 16 GB of memory ( openai.com) ( www.microcenter.com).
+GPT-OSS-20B is a 21-billion-parameter open-weight language model that offers state‐of‐the‐art reasoning ability in a comparatively compact form.
+Thanks to its Mixture‐of‐Experts (MoE) design and aggressive quantization (MXFP4, ~4.25 bits per weight), GPT-OSS-20B packs down to only ~12–13 GB on disk, allowing it to fit in about 16 GB of memory ([1]) ([2]).
 In practice, however, getting smooth, low‐latency performance out of this model demands a beefy machine.
-A naively‐filled 20B model (with 16-bit weights) would need ~~40 GB just for the weights ( junkangworld.com), plus extra VRAM for computation buffers and the batch context.
-Even with quantization, users typically report needing 16 GB or more of GPU RAM to load GPT-OSS-20B and several dozen gigabytes of system RAM for offloaded data and multitasking ( openai.com) ( www.theregister.com).
+A naively filled 20B model with 16-bit weights would need ~40 GB just for the weights ([3]), plus extra VRAM for computation buffers and the batch context.
+Even with quantization, users typically report needing 16 GB or more of GPU RAM to load GPT-OSS-20B and several dozen gigabytes of system RAM for offloaded data and multitasking ([4]) ([5]).
 In short, the “perfect rig” for GPT-OSS-20B is a high-end desktop or workstation with a top-tier GPU (or multiple GPUs) and complementary high-performance components.

 Key Demands: Memory and Bandwidth

 Memory bandwidth is also crucial.
 GPT-OSS inference is extremely bandwidth-sensitive.
-As The Register reports, a GPU using very high-speed GDDR6X/GDDR7 memory (on the order of 1 TB/s bandwidth) will far outperform a CPU’s DDR4/DDR5 RAM (tens of GB/s) ( www.theregister.com).
-In other words, besides raw VRAM size, you want a GPU with the fastest memory bus you can get – for example, an RTX 4090’s 24 GB of GDDR6X with ~1.2 TB/s of bandwidth.
+As The Register reports, a GPU using very high-speed GDDR6X/GDDR7 memory (on the order of 1 TB/s bandwidth) will far outperform a CPU’s DDR4/DDR5 RAM (tens of GB/s) ([6]).
+In other words, besides raw VRAM size, faster memory bandwidth can help inference performance.
+For example, NVIDIA lists the RTX 5090 at 32 GB of GDDR7 and 1,792 GB/s of memory bandwidth, while the reference RTX 4090 has 24 GB of GDDR6X and 1,008 GB/s (about 1.0 TB/s).

 Even with a powerful GPU, you’ll need a solid PCIe interface.
 Prefer a motherboard with PCIe 4.0 or 5.0 x16 slots to feed the GPU at top speed.
 If you plan multiple GPUs, make sure there are multiple x16 slots and enough PCIe lanes (typically requiring a high-end chipset and CPU).
-By contrast, running GPT-OSS-20B on a laptop or low-end PC (e.g. integrated graphics or 8 GB VRAM) generally means it will fall back to CPU inference, which is extremely slow.
-In tests, Apple Silicon M4 (16 GB unified RAM) took minutes to answer simple queries ( www.microcenter.com) ( theoutpost.ai), whereas a desktop with an RTX A6000 (48 GB) finished in seconds.
+Systems with less than 16 GB of VRAM can use CPU offloading, although it is slower and the practical result depends on the runtime, context length, and system memory bandwidth.
+Apple Silicon systems with at least 16 GB of unified memory are also a supported consumer-hardware path.

 Choosing the Right GPU(s)

 - NVIDIA GeForce RTX 4090 – 24 GB GDDR6X.
-Currently one of the fastest consumer cards, with enormous bandwidth (~1000+ GB/s).
-It can comfortably load GPT-OSS-20B (with MXFP4 quant) and generate text at interactive speeds.
-Many builders choose a 4090 for its combination of VRAM and CUDA support ( www.theregister.com) ( www.arsturn.com).
+Still an excellent choice and more readily available than the new 50-series.
+With ~1,000+ GB/s bandwidth, it comfortably loads GPT-OSS-20B with MXFP4 quant and generates text at interactive speeds.
+Many builders choose a 4090 for its combination of VRAM and CUDA support ([6]) ([8]).

 - NVIDIA GeForce RTX 3090/3090 Ti – 24 GB GDDR6X.
 A previous-generation champ, still very capable.
-With quant-tricks (like MXFP4 + Triton kernels) users have run GPT-OSS-20B successfully on a single 3090 ( medium.com).
+With quant-tricks (like MXFP4 + Triton kernels) users have run GPT-OSS-20B successfully on a single 3090 ([9]).
 The 3090 Ti variant has slightly higher clocks and TDP.

 CPU, Memory, and Motherboard